nickknw/nickknowlson.com/_posts/2011-12-18-seven-languages-week-2-day-1.markdown

 things that are important to remember for a newbie to Io.
 In particular, you will need `slotNames` a lot, so remember that one!

+Other than that, there isn't much to say about the homework this week.
+Remember `slotNames` and read the code listing.

+Full Code Listing
+---

 Here is my full code listing for the exercises from Day 1 of Io.
 The home of this piece of code is with the other exercises [on github](https://github.com/nickknw/seven-languages-in-seven-weeks/blob/master/week-2-io/day1.io).

 {% highlight io %}